wp-plugins/backwpup/readme.txt

 = 0.6.3 =
 * use ftp_row for login and other commands
 * Add option to send only email on erros
+* Internal struckture changes
+* Add option to diesable WP-Cron and use Hoster cron
+* bug fixes

 = 0.6.2 =
 * Added setting for memory_limit if needed